 Dig number

-• You will be provided with a Dig Number that identifies specific information about your locate request.
+• A Dig Number that identifies specific information about the locate request will be provided.

-• It is important that you retain this number as proof of your contact with JULIE.
-You will need to refer to your Dig Number if it becomes necessary for you to call JULIE for a second request at your excavation site.
-JULIE call center agents are available 24/7 to assist with any questions.
+• Retain this number as proof of your contact with JULIE.
+Be prepared to refer to the Dig Number if it becomes necessary to call JULIE for a second request at the excavation site.
+JULIE agents are available 24/7 to assist with any questions.

 Ticket life

-• Excavation MUST begin within 14 calendar days of the initial locate request to be considered to have a valid request.
-However, the 14-day restriction does not apply to any subsequent calls (extend, re-mark, etc.) on the same Dig Number.
+• Excavation MUST begin within 10 days after the initial locate request to be considered to have a valid request.
+However, the 10-day restriction does not apply to any subsequent calls (extend, re-mark, etc.) on the same Dig Number.

 • Requesting an extension

-• An excavator can extend a normal notice locate request ticket online between day 20 and day 28 using our free online tool known as Remark-Extend-View (REV) or by calling 811 or 1 (800) 892-0123.
-Extended tickets will receive a new 28-day ticket life that starts on the date the extension request was made.
+• An excavator can extend a Normal Locate Request online between day 20 and day 25 using our free online tool known as Re-mark-Extend-View (REV) or by calling 811 or 1 (800) 892-0123.
+Extended tickets will receive a new 25-day ticket life that starts after the expiration date of the original or previous extension notice.

 • Important things to know about ticket types:

 • Only new or normal notice locate request tickets can be extended.
-Emergency, damage, planning/design stage, and joint meet notices cannot be extended.
+Emergency, damage, planning/design request, and joint meet notification cannot be extended.

 • No changes can be made to the jobsite address, extent of work or work type on an extended locate request ticket.
 A new locate request must be issued if any of these changes are required.

-Re-marks can be added to an extended locate request to specify a certain area be re-marked instead of the entire scope provided on the initial locate request.
+Re-marks can be added to an extended locate request to specify the area where excavation is to continue be re-marked instead of the entire scope provided on the initial locate request.

-• Extended locate request tickets are considered a request for utility marks unless the caller specifically states no marks are needed.
-If marks are requested, they require two business days advance notice.
-Extensions requested within the last two calendar days of a locate request may delay your excavation project until the member facility owners have marked.
+• Extended locate request tickets are considered a request for utility facility marks if requested by the caller.
+If re-marks are not needed then the caller must state specifically no marks are needed.
+If marks are requested, they require 2 day advance notice.
+Extensions requested within the last 2 days of a locate request life may delay your excavation project if re-marks are requested until the member facility owners have marked.

 • JULIE’s servers will conduct a new member lookup during each extend operation to see if there is a new underground utility facility owner near the jobsite to be notified.